 Conditions for the Processing of Personal Data

-In accordance with the laws on personal data protection, the Provider, acting as a processor, performs processing of personal data for the Customer, acting as a controller, according to the instructions of the Customer.
+In accordance with applicable data protection laws, the Provider, acting as a processor or sub-processor, performs processing of personal data for the Customer, acting as a controller or processor, according to the instructions of the Customer.

 Subject-matter of processing, categories of data subjects and type of personal data